LuckyMadu/react-native-test-app/README.md

 2. yarn install
 3. cd ios
 4. pod install
-5. Now you can run both iOS and Android apps.
+5. Now you can run both iOS and Android apps

 ### Features And Technologies Used